aa1gd/loaded-string-simulator/README.md

 ## Compiling

+This program was developed on Linux.
+It may work on MacOS, but probably will not work on Windows since commands are fed to gnuplot through a pipe.

 Ensure GSL, libgsl-devel, and gnuplot are installed.
 If you want to generate gifs, install either ffmpeg or imagemagick and enable the appropriate option for GIFFLAGS in the makefile.